 - Progress & status reporting template sample

-Progress, Plans and Problem is a management technique for recurring (daily, weekly or monthly) status reporting.
-A person reports 3-5 achievements, goals and challenges from the reporting period.
+The Weekly Review (enriched with GTD or Getting Things Done) is a management technique for recurring (daily, weekly or monthly) status reporting.
+A person reports 3-5 achievements, goals and challenges from the reporting period from a prioritized list they make at the beginning of the week.
 It is used in organizations in situations like employee to manager, team member to team or CEO to board, investors and advisors reporting.
+It’s also used to help with personal productivity.

-That's it, simple enough, right?
-PPP is the foundation of every status report.
+That’s it, simple enough, right?
 You can add different categories or items to make it suitable for you or your organization.
 For example, you can add a weekly review or special events and campaigns.
 For example, in Weekdone team we use “Things I read” category for all the interesting and useful materials that will help the company move forward.

-Actually, we have already covered this point in the previous paragraph, that is the magic of PPP – it is the world's simplest status report.
+Actually, we have already covered this point in the previous paragraph.
 Nevertheless, I would like to share the full overview with you guys.

 When writing a status report, always keep in mind the question: “What is the current status?”